 Lets start at the beginning and go through the filter system looking for leaks.
 Check each of these items closely for water leaks with the filter running and again with the filter turned off.
 Most of the time the leak will be in one of these places.

 The hair and lint pot lid is the most common cause of filter system leaks.
 The o-ring in the lid needs to be greased on a regular basis.
 If you still see air being sucked into the basket you may need to replace the lid.
 There are many older Hayward systems where the pot itself warps and needs to be replaced.
+Keep some Aqua Lube on hand and use it often in this area.

 A leak in your multi port valve can usually be fixed by tightening the screws that hold it in place.
 The valve assembly is usually attached to the tank with ring clamp.
 Leaks in this area can usually be fixed by tightening the clamp.
 Replace the gasket or lubricate the o-ring if needed.